 Then, training is ongoing.
 We have employees take webinars whenever we see something that might be of assistance to employees.
 We make sure that they have the ability to take those webinars.
 We do inservice training.
 And, we’ve done things like training in conflict management.
 We’ve done, of course, ongoing training in how you deal with difficult employees.

-But one of the things that we did, for example, is that there was an expert in the local police department on mental illness, and working with people who have a mental illness.
-So, we did a day long seminar where the police officer came in and did de-escalation training for all the staff.
+But one of the things that we did, for example, was that there was an expert in the local police department on mental illness, and working with people who have a mental illness.
+So, we did a day-long seminar where the police officer came in and did de-escalation training for all the staff.
 Then, we did role-playing with a local person in the community that had sensitivity training in terms of how a person with a mental illness might react.
-The employees actually got to go through that role-playing of what someone who has schizophrenia – how they might behave when they’re talking to you.
+The employees actually got to go through that role-playing of someone who has schizophrenia—how they might behave when they’re talking to you.
 It was very helpful for the employees, but it also grew their compassion and took away some of the fear, I think, that happens sometimes when we’re working with people that are outside our norm of behaviors.